solana-developers/github-workflows/README.md

       PROGRAM_ADDRESS_KEYPAIR: ${{ secrets.PROGRAM_ADDRESS_KEYPAIR }}
 ```

-Or for mainnet with verification:
+Or for mainnet with source code verification and squads integration:

 ```yaml
 name: Release to mainnet with IDL and verify